irods/irods/manual.rst

 #. a simple typo

 Every iRODS server in a Zone needs to be fully routable to and from every other iRODS server in the Zone.

+:Error Code: USER_RODS_HOSTNAME_ERR -303000

+This error could occur if the gethostname() function is not returning the expected value on every machine in the Zone.
+The values in the iCAT must match the values returned by gethostname() on each machine.

 No such file or directory
 *************************